Facundo-Martin/react-disney-clone/README.md

 # Disney+ Clone

-Sign In and explore your favorite movies in this Disney+ App!
+Login and explore your favorite movies in this Disney+ App!

 - Check out this pixel perfect Disney+ clone
 - Log onto your account using Google Authentication